Mu2e/Offline/TEveEventDisplay/README.md

 ### Main Window

 This class sets up the Gui and imports the geometry.

-Here the plotting data functions are currently called. you should base any work on AddComboHits.
+## Data and MC Interfaces

+These contain ```Add``` functions which add the specific data product to the event display.
+There is some templating but if you wish to add a new product you must do so explicitly by following the instructions in the following section (or contacting the developers).

 ### Adding Data Products